AllStarCodeOrg/Readathon_2019/README.md

 - finalize rubric
 - ensure lowercase name and email
 - ensure proper cap display of name everywhere
+- Make Rublic public facing for students
+- alter rubric scoring to have individual scoring

 # NICE TO HAVES